tranhothanhtinh/GeCleData/README.md

   The dimension of dataframe is 180*69,because,

   - There are 66 variables which measure the mean and standard deviation are required to get the average for each activity and each subject.
     Beside, Subject, Label and Activity involving each average value are added to the dataset.
-Thus, totla columns of the dataframe is 69
+Thus, total columns of the dataframe is 69

   - There are 6 activities carried by each subject and 30 subjects in total, we have 6X30 = 180 rows